SitecorePowerShell/Book/security/README.md

 </configuration>
 ```

-For your convenience we've included a package bundled with all of the above called _SPE Minimal-4.x for Sitecore x.zip_.
+For your convenience we've included a package bundled with all of the above called _SPE.Minimal-6.x.zip_.
 Any of the disabled configuration files should be enabled following extraction.

 ### References